maurice/yay-machine/docs/reference/state.md

 }
 ```

+In this case we say the state-data is homogenous, because for all states  -
+`disconnected`, `connecting`, `connected` and `connectionError` - the associated state-data has the same shape (type).

 The machine manages the data as it runs, by providing a `data()` callback to generate data for the next state

 ```typescript